opendaylight/docs/docs/user-guide/service-function-chaining.rst

 protocol.
 Every Rendered Service Path is represented by an NSP value.
 We provisioned a symmetric RSP so we get two NSPs: 8388613 and 5.
 Node3 holds the first SF of NSP 8388613 and the last SF of NSP 5.
 Node 4 holds the first SF of NSP 5 and the last SF of NSP 8388613.
-Both Node3 and Node4 will pop the NSH header when the received packet has gone through the last SF of its path.
+Both Node3 and Node4 pop the NSH header when the received packet has gone through the last SF of its path.

 **Rendered flows Node 3**